rootskar/MotorImageryBCI/README.md

 5.)
 If CPU-only mode should be used (True / False).
 Note that for GPU mode you will need to have CUDA installed.

-## Running in Linux enviroment
+# Running the application in Linux environment
-Requirements: 64-bit Python 3.7.7
+Requirements: 64-bit Python 3.7.7 and python3-venv (sudo apt-get install python3-venv)

 If you want to run the progams in Linux environment you will first have to create a virtual environment for Linux.

+You can try running the install script: ./install.sh

+However in case the install script does not work you can try installing manually with the following steps:

 1.)
-Try running the install script: ./install.sh

-In case the install script does not work you can try installing manually with the following steps:

-1.)
-Create virtualenv in the project folder with command: python -m venv env (OR python3 -m venv env)
+Create virtualenv in the project folder with command: python3 -m venv env

 2.)
-Activate virtual environment with command: source env\bin\activate
+Activate virtual environment with command: source env/bin/activate

 3.)
-Install wheel with: pip install wheel
+Install wheel with (if not installed): pip install wheel

 4.)
-Install dependencies with command: pip install -r requirements.txt
+Install dependencies with command: pip install -r requirements.txt (OR "pip3 install -r requirements.txt" if running Ubuntu or Fedora)

 5.)
 Install pyedflib with command: pip install pyedflib==0.1.17

-After the virtualenv has been installed you can run the BCI application with the following steps:
+After the virtualenv has been installed you can start the BCI application with the following steps:

 1.)
+Navigate to the BCI folder with: cd BCI

+2.)
+Run the application with: ./run.sh

+If the run.sh script does not work you can try to run the application manually with the following steps:

+1.)
+In the project root folder activate virtual environment with command: source env/bin/activate

+2.)
 Navigate to the BCI folder with command: cd BCI

-2.)
-Run BCI app with command: python main.py
+3.)
+Run BCI app with command: python3 main.py

 And the classifier experiments with the following steps:

 1.)
+Navigate to the BCI folder with: cd classifier

+2.)
+Run the classifier experiments with: ./run.sh

+If the run.sh script does not work you can try to run the application manually with the following steps:

+1.)
 Navigate to the classifier folder with command: cd classifier

 2.)
-Run experiments with command: python run_experiments.py 109 100 2 1 True
+Run experiments with command: python3 run_experiments.py 109 100 2 1 True